ManlyMarco/Illusion-Overlay-Mods/Guide/[Sylvers] KK Overlay Tutorial.md

 illustration, and adjusting it to the correct location on the body/face.
 We will only go over doing this for the body.
 But the same steps apply for the face.

+#### Step 1
-**Step 1:** Now to start with, you need a pre-made illustration.
+Now to start with, you need a pre-made illustration.
 It can be something you downloaded, or something you made in a 2D editor.
 For example, we will be using a tattoo downloaded from google.

 ![](media/77ebc84e070a348feef91e98969c0f36.png)

+#### Step 2
-**Step 2:** Open your 2D editor of choice (I am using Photoshop).
+Open your 2D editor of choice (I am using Photoshop).
 And open the “Body UV.PNG“ file I included.

+#### Step 3
-**Step 3:** Import your downloaded tattoo into the 2D editor.
+Import your downloaded tattoo into the 2D editor.
 And proceed to resize and place it anywhere on the UV wireframe.
 I copied the tattoo on the front body and right back thigh, and gave them some gradient colors.

 ![](media/cc47dccb0bfb8ea92ba58d64aace669f.png)

-Note: You can place as many tattoos as you want.
+**Note:** You can place as many tattoos as you want.
 Edit their color, rotation, transparency, etc. As long as you keep every individual tattoo contained inside each of the UV wireframe segments.
 If you cross the empty space between wireframe segments, you will have clipping and the tattoos won’t align.

+#### Step 4
-**Step 4:** Hide or delete the Wireframe layer (otherwise the wireframe will appear in the overlay), then save your current file as a new PNG, for example “Body 01.PNG”.
+Hide or delete the Wireframe layer (otherwise the wireframe will appear in the overlay), then save your current file as a new PNG, for example “Body 01.PNG”.

-Note: The same steps apply for creating a Face overlay in 2D.
+**Note:** The same steps apply for creating a Face overlay in 2D.
 Only, you will be opening “Face UV.PNG” instead.

+#### Step 5
-**Step 5:** Load up KK, and open the Female editor.
+Load up KK, and open the Female editor.
 Then navigate to “Overlays”.

 ![](media/2601931c5df7cb4f82ef64d30b370a5f.png)

+#### Step 6
-**Step 6:** You have to choose between the two options we discussed at the start of the tutorial.
+You have to choose between the two options we discussed at the start of the tutorial.
 Either load the body overlay into “Body overlay texture (On top of almost everything)”.
 Or into “Body underlay texture (under tattoos, blushes, etc)”.
 Browse to the “Body 01.PNG” file you saved.